Reorder in 3 clicks

 Contact Lenses and Eye Infections

 If you wear contact lenses, a good eye care regime can help prevent eye infections.
 An infection can cause symptoms like blurred vision or dry eyes.
 We’ve put together this handy guide on avoiding and treating eye infections for contact lens wearers.
 You can also call us for free advice on contact lenses, or ask our optician about eye care.
-We’re available Monday - Friday 8:00 - 21:00, and Saturday - Sunday 8:00 - 18:00 on 020 7768 5000 in the UK or on 1 800 870 0741 in the US, or by emailing help@visiondirect.co.uk.
+We’re available Monday - Friday 8:00 - 21:00, and Saturday - Sunday 8:00 - 18:00 on 020 7768 5000, or by emailing help@visiondirect.co.uk.

 Eye infections common to contact lens wearers